sauterl/software-engineering/README.md

 -----------

 The source code is located in the ``./Project/src/`folder, any other subfolder of `./Project/` contains other, code development related files.
-Other, mostly some documents, files are located elsewhere.